 Medical billing and coding professionals can be found in hospitals, doctors' offices, nursing care facilities, home healthcare services and insurance companies.
 They generally spend regular office hours at their desks organizing documents, often using computers.
 Since hospitals are open 24 hours, some technicians could work evenings or overnight shifts.
 Other technicians work part time.
 Among the positive qualities of medical coding jobs is the ability to collaborate with health care providers while offering administrative support.

-How to Become a Medical Biller and Coder
+How to Begin a Career as a Medical Biller and Coder

 There are different paths for aspiring medical billers and coders, depending on one's experience and prior education.
 Qualifications may vary according to the healthcare setting or employer.
 The following steps could help one enter the field of medical billing and coding, although there is no guarantee of employment.